MBALearnsToCode/MBALearnsToCode/docs/myBlogs/20150924_NonTraditionalMBAMidPointLookBack.md

 ### Data Scientist / Analytics Product Architect @ disruptive Industrial Internet-of-Things Analytics start-up Uptake, LLC

-In late October 2014, barely a months into my MBA program, I saw a two-and-a-half line advertisement about a Chicago-based analytics start-up named [**Uptake**](http://uptake.com), written by COO **John Ciasulli**, a newly-minted 2014 Booth grad and a VC at [Lightbank](http://www.lightbank.com), on our Entrepreneurship & Venture Capital group's newsletter.
+In late October 2014, barely a month into my MBA program, I saw a two-and-a-half line advertisement about a Chicago-based analytics start-up named [**Uptake**](http://uptake.com), written by COO **John Ciasulli**, a newly-minted 2014 Booth grad and a VC at [Lightbank](http://www.lightbank.com), on our Entrepreneurship & Venture Capital group's newsletter.